varmaprr/Confluent-Kafka-Certification/kafka-consumer/README.md

     default is true.
     If you set enable.auto.commit to true, then you might also want to control how frequently offsets will be committed using auto.commit.interval.ms.

+**What are the various partitions assignment strategies?**

+    org.apache.kafka.clients.consumer.RangeAssignor -> This is default option
+    org.apache.kafka.clients.consumer.RoundRobinAssignor -> recommend when multi topics are consumered together. more details are here: https://medium.com/@anyili0928/what-i-have-learned-from-kafka-partition-assignment-strategy-799fdf15d3ab

 **partition.assignment.strategy**

     * Range : default